F1 practice: What time is the Japanese Grand Prix?

 How can I watch it online and on TV?

-The entire race schedule from Friday to Sunday will be broadcast live on Sky Sports F1 and Sky Sports Main Event.
+The entire race schedule from Friday to Sunday will be broadcast live on Sky Sports F1and Sky Sports Main Event.
 Highlights will be aired on Channel 4; for qualifying at 10:50am (BST) on Saturday and for the race at 12:30pm on Sunday.

 If you’re not a Sky customer you can grab a NOWTV Day Pass here to watch without a subscription.